Conditional flow matching for physics-constrained inverse problems with finite training data: Results

 \section{Results}

-In this section, we present results for solving multiple inverse problems, including problems motivated by conditional density estimation (\Cref{subsec:cond-density}), data assimilation (\Cref{subsubsec:one-step-DA}), and physics-based inverse problems arising in fluid mechanics (\Cref{subsubsec:ADR}) and inverse elasticity (\Cref{subsubsec:elasto2}) using conditional flow matching.
-Across all the examples that we consider, the goal is to generate samples from the posterior distribution $\prob{\X|\Y}(\cdot|\hat{\y})$, for an observation or measurement $\hat{\y}$, given samples from the joint distribution $\prob{\X\Y}$ using conditional flow matching.
+In this section, we present results for solving multiple inverse problems, including problems motivated by conditional density estimation (\Cref{subsec:cond-density}), data assimilation (\Cref{subsubsec:one-step-DA}), and physics-based inverse problems arising in fluid mechanics (\Cref{subsubsec:ADR}) and inverse elasticity (\Cref{subsubsec:sci,subsubsec:elasto2,subsubsec:TS}), using conditional flow matching.
+Across all the examples that we consider, the goal is to generate samples from the posterior distribution $\prob{\X|\Y}(\cdot|\hat{\y})$, for an observation or measurement $\hat{\y}$, using conditional flow matching given training data from the joint distribution $\prob{\X\Y}$.

 \paragraph{Details of implementation, training, and data normalization} We perform all numerical experiments using PyTorch~\cite{pytorch2019}.
-We model the velocity field using a multilayer perceptron (MLP), for the examples in \Cref{subsec:cond-density,subsubsec:one-step-DA,subsubsec:ADR} , or a DDPM-inspired U-Net~\cite{ho2020denoising}, for the example in \Cref{subsubsec:elasto2}.
+We model the velocity field using a multilayer perceptron (MLP), for the examples in \Cref{subsec:cond-density,subsubsec:one-step-DA,subsubsec:ADR} , or a DDPM-inspired U-Net~\cite{ho2020denoising}, for the examples in \Cref{subsubsec:sci,subsubsec:elasto2,subsubsec:TS}.
 We relegate additional details regarding the architectures of the velocity network and time conditioning for the various problems to \ref{app:exp-settings}.
-To optimize the parameters of the velocity network, we minimize the loss function \Cref{eq:loss-con2} using the Adam optimizer { needs citation}.
-We note that every iteration, we estimate the loss function \Cref{eq:loss-con2} using a mini-batch sampled from the training dataset.
+To optimize the parameters of the velocity network, we minimize the loss function \Cref{eq:loss-con2} using the Adam and AdamW optimizer \cite{kingma2015adam} for the MLP- and U-Net-based velocity networks, respectively.
+We estimate the loss function \Cref{eq:loss-con2} using a mini-batch sampled from the training dataset at every iteration.
 We report training hyper-parameters, such as the learning rate and batch size, in \ref{app:exp-settings}.

 Before training the velocity network, we min-max normalize the training and test data between $[-1,1]$.
 As we discuss in \Cref{sec:overfitting}, in the case of limited data, overfitting and selective memorization can occur if the velocity field is trained for too long.
 So, we monitor the moving average of the test loss (over a window of size 500) during training.
 We also maintain the exponential moving averages (EMA) of the weights~\cite{dasgupta2025conditional} and use them to estimate the test loss over a held-out test set.
 Using the EMA of the weights helps dampen fluctuations in the test loss across consecutive iterations.
 Following the findings in \Cref{subsec:overfitting-experiment}, we present results using checkpoints close to where the moving average of the test loss saturates.
 In some cases, we simply terminate training after training the velocity network for an \latin{a priori} fixed number of iterations when the moving average of the test loss does not appear to saturate.
 In these cases, the total number of iterations reflects the compute budget available for training.